Lumavate-Team/documentation/docs/1-development.rst

          The widget and microservice Add Version pages allow users to add environmental variables using the Environment Variables edit section.

       a.
 Click the + add_circle_outline button by the Environmental Variables header.
-This will ceate a new environmental variable field.
+This will create a new environmental variable field.

       b.
 Fill out the Environment Key and Environment Value fields with the necessary information.